Our Mission

 Investment in Torah

-Communal and personal knowledge of Mashiach is interwoven through this constant dialog in our community.
-His life perfectly exemplifies a life bound up in Torah as demonstrated in his teachings and compassion toward others.
+Communal and personal knowledge of Mashiach is interwoven through this constant dialogue in our community.
+His life perfectly exemplifies a life bound up in Torah, as demonstrated in his teachings and compassion toward others.

 Service of the Heart

 The Torah service proclaims, "you who cling to G-d, you are all alive today" (Deut.
-4:4) We seek traditional Jewish forms of worship, through Hebrew, English and in song.
+4:4).
+We seek traditional Jewish forms of worship, through Hebrew, English, and in song.
 This kind of service is a vehicle that we believe brings us into a constant awareness of the Divine around us.
-We believe that our lives should be infused with blessings, not just once weekly, but throughout our days.
+We believe that our lives should be infused with blessings, not just once weekly, but throughout our days, just as the Holy One constantly infuses Creation with Divine blessing.

 The Kindness of an Open Hand